🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 What to See Inside — The Three Palace Suites

-The Nasrid Palaces contain three successive palace suites visited in sequence.
-The Mexuar (the first, most public palace — the audience chamber and council room, with an oratory prayer room with the finest view of the Albaicín neighbourhood across the valley).
-The Comares Palace (the formal state palace — the Torre de Comares contains the Salón de los Embajadores — the Throne Room, with a cedar muqarnas ceiling of extraordinary complexity representing the seven heavens of the Islamic cosmos; the Patio de los Arrayanes — the myrtle courtyard with its long rectangular reflecting pool, the most photographed space in the Alhambra).
-The Palace of the Lions (the private sultan’s palace — the Patio de los Leones, with its central fountain supported by 12 marble lions and surrounded by 124 marble columns, the finest single architectural composition in Islamic Western art; the two lateral halls — the Sala de las Dos Hermanas and the Sala de los Abencerrajes — with their extraordinary honeycomb muqarnas domes).
+The Nasrid Palaces contain three successive suites visited in sequence.
+The Mexuar (the first, most public palace — the audience chamber and council room).
+The Comares Palace (the formal state palace — the Salón de los Embajadores / Throne Room, with a cedar muqarnas ceiling representing the seven heavens of the Islamic cosmos; the Patio de los Arrayanes — the myrtle courtyard with its long reflecting pool, the most photographed space in the Alhambra).
+The Palace of the Lions (the Patio de los Leones, its central fountain supported by 12 marble lions and surrounded by 124 marble columns — the finest single architectural composition in Islamic Western art; the Sala de las Dos Hermanas and the Sala de los Abencerrajes, with their honeycomb muqarnas domes).
 Allow a full 1.5 hours minimum inside the palaces; 2 hours is better.

 Look at the plasterwork without photographing it first.
-The muqarnas ceilings and arabesque wall panels are mathematically coherent — they are all generated from a small number of repeating geometric modules — and the full spatial experience of standing under a stalactite dome requires looking up with both eyes, not through a screen.
-Photograph after looking; not instead of.
+The muqarnas ceilings and arabesque panels are mathematically coherent — all generated from a small number of repeating geometric modules — and the full spatial experience of standing under a stalactite dome requires looking up with both eyes, not through a screen.

 5